linosgian/ehlo/content/posts/cloud.md

 - TP-LINK TL-SG1005D v8 - unmanaged gigabit switch

-Once I assembled the hardware, I installed Debian Buster on it, copied over my SSH key and starting configuring the host.
+Once I assembled the hardware, I installed Debian Buster on it, copied over my SSH key and started configuring the host.
 Soon after I was greeted with a weird bug.

 ## The occasional random freeze